The permanent diaconate

 Among his functions are:

-- Administering the sacraments of Baptism and Matrimony.
+- Administer the sacraments of Baptism and Matrimony.

-- Assisting the priest in the Eucharist, proclaiming the Gospel and distributing Communion, both in the church and to the sick.
+- Assist the priest at the Eucharist, proclaim the Gospel, and distribute Communion, both in the church and to the sick.

-- Preaching, giving catechesis and presiding at funerals.
+- Preach, give catechesis, and preside at funerals.

-- Administering parishes and coordinating works of charity.
+- Administer parishes and coordinate works of charity.

-The deacon does not replace the priest or the layperson, but has a proper identity and mission, within the single service to the People of God.
+The deacon does not replace the priest or the lay faithful, but has his own identity and mission, within the one service to the People of God.

 Gospel foundation

-The diaconate is supported by the New Testament and expresses Christ's command about service:
+The diaconate is rooted in the New Testament and expresses Christ’s mandate regarding service:

 Jesus presents himself as the first deacon, the servant par excellence.

-In the Acts of the Apostles, the Twelve choose seven men of good repute, full of the Holy Spirit, to serve the tables and help those in need (Acts 6:1-6).
-Among them are notable Stephen, the first martyr, and Philip, called “the evangelist” (Acts 21:8).
+In the Acts of the Apostles, the Twelve choose seven reputable men, filled with the Holy Spirit, to serve at table and assist those in need (Acts 6:1–6).
+Among them, Stephen, the first martyr, and Philip, called “the evangelist” (Acts 21:8), stand out.

 Throughout history

-Since the early centuries, the diaconate closely accompanied the bishop and had great importance in ecclesial life.
-Deacon Saint Lawrence, patron and example, was administrator and almoner of the Church of Rome, a model of dedication and fidelity.
+From the earliest centuries, the diaconate closely accompanied the bishop and had great importance in ecclesial life.
+The deacon Saint Lawrence, patron and example, was an administrator and almoner of the Church of Rome, a model of dedication and fidelity.

-The Second Vatican Council restored the diaconate as a stable ministry, with its own identity and mission, opening a new stage in the life of the Church.
+The Second Vatican Council recovered the diaconate as a stable ministry, with its own identity and mission, opening a new stage in the life of the Church.

 Today

-The permanent diaconate continues to grow as a response of the Holy Spirit to the current needs of the Church.
+The permanent diaconate continues to grow as a response of the Holy Spirit to the Church’s current needs.
 In our diocese, three men have received this ministry: two married and one celibate.
-Each one, from his state in life, lives the deacon's motto:
+Each one, from his state in life, lives the deacon’s motto: